 Autolytic debridement is done by dressings that trap the wound fluid that contains growth factors, enzymes, and immune cells that promote wound healing.

 Thus, autolytic wound debridement takes advantage of the body’s own ability to dissolve dead tissue.
-Autolysis causes dissolving the dead tissue by using body’s own enzymes and only affects the necrotic tissue.
+Autolysis causes dissolving the dead tissue by using the body’s own enzymes and only affects the necrotic tissue.

 Autolytic wound debridement is achieved with the use of occlusive or semi-occlusive dressings like hydrocolloids, hydrogels and transparent films that maintain wound fluid in contact with the necrotic tissue.